Koohoko/SynMut/README.md

 ### Changelog
 Changes in version 1.1.5 (2022-06-03)
-+ Enhancement: add other non-standard genetic codes for funtions codon_random, dinu_to, codon_mimic.
++ Enhancement: add other non-standard genetic codes for functions codon_random, dinu_to, codon_mimic.

 Changes in version 1.1.4 (2020-11-12)
 + bug fix: fix for function codon_mimic.